junburden/Handball-shot-stats/README.md

-#HAndball shooting stats Java app
+#Handball shooting stats Java app
+Created by Jun Burden

+Java application to record shot placement and success for handball.